Dr. C. R. MacGregor Williams MA (1889-1954) Collection

 Administrative / biographical background

-McGregor Williams was an assistant master at Varndean school, Brighton.
-In 1922 he discovered a method of life saving when he rescued two boys from drowning in Brills Baths at Brighton.
+Doctor McGregor Williams MA (1889-1954) was an assistant master at Varndean school, Brighton.
+In 1922 he discovered a new method of life saving when he rescued two boys from drowning in Brills Baths at Brighton.
 He offered his Life Saving Grip, a simple method of cupping the hand around the victim's chin, to the Royal Life Saving Society in 1923 but it was not adopted.
-In 1939-40, Dr Williams offered his Grip to the Royal Navy.
+Williams became headmaster at Uckfield School until its closure in 1930, when he became the first head of the new Chislehurst and Sidcup Grammar School in 1931, where he remained until his death in 1954.
+In 1939 , Dr Williams offered his method to the Admiralty.
 After extensive trials it was taken up and appeared subsequently in Admiralty Fleet Orders for 1940.
 The Army and the RAF followed suit and the Royal Life Saving Society also adopted Dr William's Grip in 1940.
 The method is credited with having saved many lives, especially during the war years.
-Dr Williams died in 1954.

 Record Details